 Add vegetables to sauce.
 Stir in salt, spices and sugar.

-Fill your hot jars, leaving 1 inch head space.
+Fill your hot jars, leaving 1-inch head space.
 Take out the bay leaves at this point.

 Follow pressure canning instructions.

-Process Pints for 20 minutes and Quarts for 25 minutes.
+Process pints for 20 minutes.

 |Adjustments for Pressure Canner|